papadop/presage/website/hugo/content/download/_index.md

 A full list of required and optional software can be found in the [README](https://sourceforge.net/p/presage/presage/ci/master/tree/README).

+### Source releases

+Stable source code releases are available [here](http://sourceforge.net/project/showfiles.php?group_id=172950).

 ### GIT access

 You can obtain the very latest *bleeding edge* source code directly from our source code repository.

-Please note that the latest sources may be in an *experimental* state and thus not suitable for general usage (in practice, however, head is usually in pretty good shape).
+Please note that from time to time the latest sources may be in an *experimental* state and thus not suitable for general usage (in practice, however, head is usually in pretty good shape).

 Please refer to the source code repository section on our [development](/development/) page for additional instructions.